joshuaobi1/ENGO551_Lab3/README.md

 static/css/style.css: Custom CSS styles for the application.
 It ensures the application is visually appealing and user-friendly across different devices.

+requirements.txt: A list of Python package dependencies required to run the application.

 Additional Information